 This is something you should be doing for your children every night, to create a consistent bedtime routine and something that really becomes important at times when sleep can be disrupted.
 I love this chart from Zarbee’s!
 It would be a great reminder to parents and easy for kids to understand and check-off as they complete the activity – making bed time routines a little more fun!

-Zarbee’s Naturals Children’s Sleep is made especially for children ages 3 and up and can be used to reset the occasional hiccups in a child’s sleep pattern.
-Some times when this would come in handy would definitely be vacations and times like Daylight Savings Time.
+Zarbee’s sleep aid is made especially for children ages 3 and up and can be used to reset the occasional hiccups in a child’s sleep pattern.
+Examples of when this natural sleep aid for children would come in handy would definitely be vacations and times like Daylight Savings Time.

-Zarbee’s Naturals Children’s Sleep is a completely safe, natural, and drug-free product that uses the effectiveness of melatonin, which researchers have shown is completely safe for children and adults to help induce sleep safely.
+Zarbee’s Naturals Children’s Sleep is a completely safe, natural, and drug-free product that uses the effectiveness of melatonin.
+Researchers have shown that melatonin is completely safe for children and adults to help induce sleep safely.
 The chewables are gluten, drug, and dairy-free.
 The Children’s Sleep from Zarbee’s Naturals is pediatrician developed and recommended for children [3 and over!] who need a little help during hiccups of sleep cycles.